akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

 4. **Use LLM API** : After deployment, utilize the Akash Console field to find the IP address of the vLLM service and add the URI and API key variables to whichever client you are using.
  E.g. "http://localhost:8000/v1"

-You can find an example of using crewai in the vLLM_crew_notebook_deployment.yml
+You can find an example of using CrewAI in the vLLM_crew_notebook_deployment.yml

 Below is a code snippet using the llm with langchain in python.
 Tool calling should be supported pretty well by any model that is as performant as WizardLM2 7B or better.